victorjonsson/Arlima/readme.txt

 == Changelog ==

+= 3.0 =

+- jQuery-tmpl and jQuery nestedSortable is removed.
+This means that Arlima no longer is dependent on unmaintained code projects.
+- Mustache has replaced jquery-tmpl as template engine.
+If you have written your own templates you will have to rewrite them (see templates/article.tmpl).
+- Some of the properties in the article object is renamed.
+- The drag-and-drop features is considerably improved.
+- New keyboard shortcuts is added (eg. undo and redo).
+- The "look and feel" of the list manager is more in-tune with WordPress 3.8
+- Improved performance of the article preview.
+- All functions declared as deprecated up until this version is now removed.

 = 2.8.x =

-- Fixed bug that caused articles only containing an image not to be rendered
 - Sticky articles now works in lists with support for sections
 - It's now possible to hide templates for particular lists in the list manager
 - Fancybox used to connect articles to posts is now larger
 - Fixed bug affecting article connected to future posts
-- Added support for two more image versions (fifth and sixth) that can be enabled using template tag <a href="https://github.com/victorjonsson/Arlima/wiki/Custom-jQuery-templates#image-support">image-support</a>
+- Added support for two more image versions (fifth and sixth) that can be enabled using template the tag <a href="https://github.com/victorjonsson/Arlima/wiki/Custom-jQuery-templates#image-support">image-support</a>

 = 2.8 =